How To Teach Kids The Value Of A Dollar

 Everyday Adventures with Money

-You don’t have to make money lessons special events.
-There is a lot your kids can learn every day if you let them participate in the many routine financial transactions that take place all around them.
+You don’t have to turn money lessons into special events to teach your kids how to save.
+There is a lot they can learn every day if you let them participate in the many routine financial transactions that take place all around them.

 Saving change.
 As soon as children can count, let them count the change you have left at the end of the day.
 Put a certain amount of the change in a family jar and use it to buy a small treat each month, or put it toward a family outing or vacation.
 It can be the kids’ job to keep track of the change and give you a weekly report on the total.